joshmarinacci/filament-lang/docs/tutorial.md

 ## Arithmetic

 Filament understands arithmetic.
-Try typing in a math quesiton like `2+2` then press the 'run' button (or type control-return on your keyboard).
+Try typing in a math question like `2+2` then press the 'run' button (or type control-return on your keyboard).
 Filament will show you the answer: `4`.
 Now try dividing 4 by 2 or multiplying 3 by 5.
 Type in `4/2`.
 Run it.
 Then type `3 * 5`
 Filament uses `/` to mean division and `*` for multiplication.